Substance Abuse and Addiction in the Marines

 Substance Misuse in the Marines

-Binge Drinking is a Big Problem for Marines
+Binge Drinking Is a Big Problem for Marines

 Marines see the highest rates of binge drinking in the military.
 Binge drinking is considered a public health concern, in which an individual consumes several drinks in a short period of time.

-Marine Corps alcohol abuse statistics show that Marines are the most likely group in the military to struggle with binge drinking.
+Marine Corps alcohol use statistics show that Marines are the most likely group in the military to struggle with binge drinking.
 A survey showed that 42.6% of people in the Marine Corps participated in binge drinking in the past 30 days.2

-Aside from the impaired inhibition and long-term health effects that occur from alcohol abuse, binge drinking can also foreshadow alcohol use disorder (AUD).
+Aside from the impaired inhibition and long-term health effects that occur from alcohol use, binge drinking can also foreshadow alcohol use disorder (AUD).
 While binge drinking and AUD don’t always accompany one another, compulsive drinking and binge drinking can be signs of alcohol addiction.3

 Some signs of alcohol use disorder can include:3